Bird symbolism: 10 common birds and their spiritual meaning

 - Native America

-Native Americans considered eagles sacred animals (especially the bald eagle).
-One of the most common aspects of bald eagle symbolism relates to wisdom, bravery, and a connection to the spiritual realm.
+Native Americans considered eagles sacred animals (both the golden and bald eagles).
+One of the most common aspects of eagle symbolism relates to wisdom, bravery, and a connection to the spiritual realm.
+Even in today’s modern world, the Hopi tribes still apply for permits to take eaglets from golden eagle nests for sacrificial purposes in their religion.

-Eagles' feathers were widely used in certain religious rituals.
-Today, there are numerous sculptures, statues, and carvings of eagles throughout the Americas.
+Eagle feathers are still highly coveted by native tribes for ceremonial purposes.
+Today, numerous sculptures, statues, and carvings of eagles can be found throughout the Americas.

 - Native Celts